openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Update-to-new-version.md

 On the tray you'll see green message about updated project

 ## Upload to phone
-Generate signed apk as described in [Building-APK.md]
+Generate signed apk as described in [Building APK](Building-APK.md)